 The last great revolution in American medical education predates the digital age.
 It came before Reaganomics.
 Watergate.
 The moon landing.
 World War II.
 The Great Depression.
 The sinking of the Titanic.

-Just two years after Henry Ford’s first Model T rolled of the line in 1912, Abraham Flexner published a book-length study of medical education in the United States and Canada.
+Just two years after Henry Ford’s first Model T rolled off the line, in 1910, Abraham Flexner published a book-length study of medical education in the United States and Canada.
 The Flexner Report called for more stringent admission and graduation requirements and set standards for curricular adherence to mainstream science.

 More than a century later, we find ourselves in the age of the internet, artificial intelligence and smartphones.
 A time of electronic health records, 3D ultrasounds and outpatient laparoscopic procedures.
 When doctors can video-chat with an expert a continent away — while working with a surgical robot.